Richard Bayliss: Personal life

 Bayliss was an accomplished pianist, and helped to organise the Christmas shows while a student at St Thomas'.
 He was proficient at jazz, and spent three months as a professional musician in Munich.
 Bayliss was also a keen skier and had been skiing shortly before his death at the age of 89.
 He was a lifelong smoker, and suffered from a variety of diseases.
 In 1964, at the age of 48, he suffered a myocardial infarction (heart attack) and, against medical advice, he was skiing within three weeks.
 He underwent coronary artery bypass surgery, and also suffered from a leaking aortic aneurysm, and a perforated Meckel's diverticulum.
 In addition he suffered from histoplasmosis, a fungal infection that he probably contracted while he was in the US.
 His death was due to cancer.

 Bayliss was married three times.
-From his first marriage he had a son, who became a consultant radiologist, and a daughter.
-He had two daughters from his second marriage.
-Both these marriages were dissolved, and when he died, his third marriage had lasted 27 years.
+From his first marriage with Margaret-Joan Hardman, he had a son, who became a consultant radiologist, and a daughter.
+He had two daughters from his second marriage with Constance-Ellen Frey.
+Both these marriages were dissolved, and when he died, his third marriage with countess Marina de Borchgrave d'Altena had lasted 27 years.